CalebFenton/simplify/README.md

 Generic Android Deobfuscator
 ----------------------------

-Simplify uses a virtual machine to understand what an app does.
-Then, it applies optimizations to create code that behaves identically, but is easier for a human to understand.
-Specifically, it takes Smali files as input and outputs a Dex file with (hopefully) identical semantics but less complicated structure.
+**Simplify** is framework that utilizes a virtual machine to understand what an app does and then applies optimizations to create code that is easier for a human to understand while maintaining the identical behaviors of the application.
+It takes Smali files as the input and outputs a Dex file with (hopefully) identical semantics but a less complicated/obfuscated structure.

-For example, if an app's strings are encrypted, Simplify will interpret the app in its own virtual machine to determine semantics.
-Then, it uses the apps own code to decrypt the strings and replaces the encrypted strings and the decryption method calls with the decrypted versions.
-It's a generic deobfuscator because Simplify doesn't need to know how the decryption works ahead of time.
-This technique also works well for eliminating different types of white noise, such as no-ops and useless arithmetic.
+For example, if an app's strings are encrypted, Simplify will interpret the app in its own virtual machine to determine the semantics.
+Then, it will use the app's own decryption code to decrypt the strings and replace them with their decrypted equivalents along with their decryption method invocations.
+Simplify is a generic deobfuscator because it doesn't need to know how the decryption works ahead of time.
+The underlying technique also works well for eliminating different types of white noise such as no-ops and useless arithmetics.

 **Before / After**